Bigenlight/Manipulator_study/README.md

 # Manipulator_study

-This is the code of an 3 dof manipulator running in Ubuntu Linux 22.04 and using ROS2 humble.
+This is the code of an 3 dof manipulator running in Ubuntu Linux 22.04 using ROS2 humble.

 Not complete yet. - 2024.02.05